gregory seán sheehan

 visual artist

-Although firmly anchored in the unique topography of a particular landscape, Gregory Seán Sheehan’s work would not be described as landscape painting in a realistic, geographical, or pictorial sense.
+Although firmly anchored in the unique topography of a particular landscape, Gregory Sheehan’s work would not be described as landscape painting in a geographical, pictorial, or realistic sense.

 » Turf, or bog-peat is a material which bears witness to cycles of growth, decay and continuous transformations.
 In other words, a material with an ecological, geological and mythical narrative.
 Turf speaks to us in quiet unobtrusive ways, perhaps reminding us that we are anchored in and part of a very finely balanced ecological environment «